150: No Such Thing As A Helium Filled Pufferfish

 He was the guy who, there was a family in America and they were chopping the heads off chickens, and one of them stayed alive and ran around for a couple of years.

-And he was born also in 1945, so he was also a Year of the Cockrell guy.
+And he was born also in 1945.
+So he was also a Year of the Cockrell guy.

 Very nice.

 You know, they're all very arrogant, though.
+The Year of the Cockerel types, the roosters.

 And this Year of the Rooster is a year of the vain, the arrogant, and the emotionally volatile.
+What are you?

 I am a tiger.